How Fed Rate Cuts Impact Your Finances

 The goal of the Federal Reserve – as specified by Congress – is to maintain maximum employment and stable prices in the United States.
 Typically, that means an inflation rate of 2% over the long run and the highest level of employment the economy can sustain over time without leading to excessive inflation.

-But as you’ve likely heard or felt, dropping interest rates can impact your personal finances in addition to larger economic trends.
+But as you’ve likely heard or felt, dropping interest rates can impact your personal finances in addition to the larger economic trends.

 Savings

-If you have money in a savings account or plan to open a new Certificate of Deposit (CD), the rate of interest you earn may be lower after Fed rate cut.
+If you have money in a savings account or plan to open a new Certificate of Deposit (CD), the rate of interest you earn may be lower after a Fed rate cut.
 Interest rates can even drop in anticipation of a Fed rate change.
-But that doesn’t mean you should stop saving or move your money.
-Most existing CDs you have will continue earning the rate you locked in until they reach maturity.
-And you can still earn healthy returns in a competitive high-yield savings account like Growth Savings1, with no minimum balance, no fees, and daily compounding interest, compared to traditional savings accounts

 Debt